Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

 ## 🎯 Running the Main Script

 The `main.py` script is the primary entry point to run the demo.
 You can customize the execution using various command-line arguments.
+This script serves as the primary interface to run the demo.
+You can easily tailor the execution by leveraging various command-line arguments.

-### Arguments:
+### 🛠 Arguments:

+- `--image_path`:
-- `--image_path`: Path to the folder containing the images.
+  Path to the folder that hosts the images.
   **Default**: `'images/'`

+- `--output_path`:
-- `--output_path`: Path to the folder where the denoised results should be saved.
+  Determines the folder where the processed results will be deposited.
   **Default**: `'results/'`

-- `--image_num`: Specifies the number of the image to be denoised.
+- `--image_num`:
+  Choose which image to process.
+Accepts numbers 1 through 16.
+  1-14: Standard images commonly employed in image processing.
+  15: A uniform image where all pixels are of 0.5 intensity.
+  16: A Gaussian image generated with parameters \( \mathcal{N}(0.5, 0.5) \).
   **Default**: `1`

+- `--initialization`:
-- `--initialization`: The initialization method for the algorithm.
+  The method used for algorithm initialization.
+Options are:
+  - `'median'`: Uses median filtering on the observed image to initialize.
+  - `'zero'`: Initializes with an image where all pixels are set to 0.
+  - `'ones'`: Initializes with an image where all pixels are set to 1.
+  - `'gaussian'`: Initializes with a Gaussian image with parameters \( \mathcal{N}(0.5, 0.5) \).
   **Default**: `'median'`

+- `--ITERATIVE_ALGORITHM`:
-- `--ITERATIVE_ALGORITHM`: The iterative algorithm to be employed for denoising.
+  Chooses the iterative algorithm for the process.
   **Default**: `'ISTA'`

+- `--INVERSE_PROBLEM`:
-- `--INVERSE_PROBLEM`: Specifies the inverse problem to solve.
+  Determines the inverse problem to solve.
+The choices are:
+  - `'INPAINTING'`
+  - `'SUPERRESOLUTION'`
+  - `'UNIFORM-DEBLURRING'`
+  - `'GAUSSIAN-DEBLURRING'`
   **Default**: `'INPAINTING'`

 ### Example: